 ANSWER: A Hess Contract Manager or Hess eCommerce team member will provide the supplier with necessary BPOs as well as the active BPO Reference Line.
 One BPO will be issued for each Hess entity a supplier is performing work in; thus a supplier may have only one BPO or many.

 Question: What is the planned duration for each Blanket Purchase Order (BPO)?

-ANSWER: In theory, a Blanket Purchase Order is evergreen, which means it does not have an expiration date.
-BPOs will be revised approximately every 2-3 years.
+ANSWER: A Blanket Purchase Order is evergreen may be revised approximately every 2-3 years, depending on the frequency of work provided by your company.
 We will not need to create a new one each year.